JaHerbas/dsc-postgrad-repo-org-exercises/README.md

 To align the messy repo with industry expectations you will:

-- Use Github to change the name of the directory to something meaningful
+- Use GitHub to change the name of the directory to something meaningful
 - Use the terminal to:
   - Create a `gitignore` file
   - Remove unnecessary files